Return to Index

 - People living in nursing homes

 People who are hospitalized have a much higher risk of developing pneumonia than do nonhospitalized individuals.
-This risk is even higher for patients who have recently undergone major surgery or who are on ventilators.
+This risk is even higher for people who have recently undergone major surgery or who are on ventilators.
 Other medical conditions that can increase your risk of developing pneumonia include:

 - Conditions that interfere with your gag reflex: